middletond/dmco/_posts/2018-10-15-learning-recursion.md

 ### <span>Conclusion</span>

-Recursion is a powerful way of thinking and design pattern that is particularly well suited to problems or data structures with *depth* or *nesting*.
+Recursion is both a powerful way of thinking and a design pattern that is particularly well suited to problems or data structures with *depth* or *nesting*.
 When combined with more "traditional" iteration, recursive patterns can often flexibly handle a wide variety of data permutations with relatively little code.
 Finally, the mechanics behind recursion can be understood first by understanding the call stack, and how &mdash; like a dishwasher in a restaurant kitchen &mdash; functions are handled in strict single-file line at runtime, no matter how convoluted or nested the function declarations may appear.

 If you chose to stay with me through what has ended up to be a pretty long-ass read, I am deeply grateful.
 I hope some, all, or any of this material may have helped  you to develop more intuition and burn away some of the fog around these concepts.